Rin-Wood/cxxtea/README.md

 # cxxtea

-`cxxtea` is a Python package for decrypting data, using a custom XXTEA decryption algorithm implemented in C, and supporting ABI3-compatible wheels for multiple operating systems and architectures.
+`cxxtea` is a Python package for decrypting data, using a custom XXTEA decryption algorithm implemented in C.

 ## Features